 In addition, she has trained and assistant directed regionally at HERE Arts, La Mama, Pasadena Playhouse, The Old Globe, and South Coast Repertory.
 She completed her training as an aerialist at Circus Warehouse in NYC.

 Suzanne is a member of Lincoln Center Director’s Lab West and a recipient of a Stage Directors and Choreographers Foundation Observership.
 Currently she trains at Circus Warehouse as an aerial artist in Long Island City.
 As a musician she can be seen performing around Brooklyn and Manhattan with her band, Janbi and Pigeon.
-She teaches piano and theatre at her studio in Brooklyn.
+She teaches piano and theatre through her studio in Brooklyn.